StuyPulse/Design-Competition/readme.md

 ## Making a Branch

-In order to make your teams git repository, you must type into your git terminal:
+In order to make a new branch, please type this into your terminal:

 ```
-$ git checkout -b GroupX-<TeamName>
+$ git checkout -b groupName/branchName
 ```

-An Example Team Name would be `Group3-CoolBeans` or smth idk.
+An example branch name would be "coolBeans/drivetrain".

-Please do all of your programming on your branch.
+Please do all of your programming on your team's branches.

 An example branch has been made called `SamsExampleBranch`